 Either scalar or superscalar-based multiprocessor systems can be modeled.
-The degree of superscalar execution and the amount of load/store activity generated by the processor and workload can be varied1.
-Unlike previous models which simply incorporate cache hit rates into their models, we model the cache hierarchy explicitly.
-Two general cache hierarchy configurations are supported: a single level of writeback, allocate-on-write cache (as used in most current HP-PA implementations, e.g., [4]), or a multilevel cache hierarchy.
+The degree of superscalar execution and the amount of load/store activity generated by the processor and workload can be varied2.
+Unlike previous models which simply incorporate cache hit rates in their equations, we model the cache hierarchy explicitly.
+Two general cache hierarchy configurations are supported: a single level of writeback, allocate-on-write cache (as used in most current HP-PA implementations, e.g., the PA7100(6)), or a multilevel cache hierarchy.
 The single cache can be optionally backed by a displacement buffer for hiding the latency of dirty block writebacks.
-The multilevel hierarchy consists of either unified or split (Icache and Dcache) L1 caches and a unified, writeback, allocate on write L2 cache.
-The L2 cache can be optionally backed by a displacement buffer.
+The multilevel hierarchy consists of either unified or split (Icache and Dcache) L1 caches and one or two additional levels of unified, writeback, allocate on write cache.
+The lower level L2 and L3 caches can be optionally backed by a displacement buffer.

-The write policy for the L1 data cache for the cache hierarchy is writethrough, non-allocate on write (as for example in the Alpha 21064[11]), and the cache is optionally backed by a write buffer.
-Support for writeback L1 cache write policies (as in the Pentium[3]) is currently being implemented.
+The write policy for the L1 data cache for the cache hierarchy is writethrough, non-allocate on write (as for example in the Alpha $21064^{(13)}$), and the cache is optionally backed by a write buffer.
+Support for writeback L1 cache write policies (as in the Pentium(5)) is currently being implemented.
 The overheads due to maintaining the write and victim buffers is variable, as is the cache coherence protocol.
-(Write update, write invalidate, or hybrid[18] protocols are supported.)
+(Write update, write invalidate, or hybrid(20) protocols are supported.)
 Modeling a superscalar processor and a cache hierarchy explicitly affords significant advantages over previous models: we are able to rapidly explore the design space of a much wider range of machine parameters, and quickly gain insight into the interactions of processor and cache hierarchy architecture with multiprocessor performance.